-Hi Blogger Friends, Thank you to all who read and /or commented on last weeks posting.
-This is what I have been up to in the last week. ...
+Hi Blogger Friends, Thanks to all who took the time to read and or comment on my last weeks blog post.
+This is what I have been up to in...

 Hi Blogger Friends, For those of you that have read my latest weekly stitching update, thank you.
 This post is about my stitching plans ...

 Hi Blogger Friends, It has been a few weeks since I last posted and I suppose my main reason for not doing so is that my Stitching Plan ha...